yttiiz/mailer/README.md

 - **Runtime** : [deno](https://deno.com/)
 - **Framework** : [oak](https://deno.land/x/oak)

 The application configuration is define in the `deno.json` file.
-You ned to set your environnement variable.
+You need to set your environnement variable.

 ```
 PORT=3000